-- To determine De values, samples were wet-sieved and treated with HCl and H2O2 to remove carbonates and organic matter, respectively.
-Of five samples (RIN1 to RIN4, RIN13), coarse grained (150-200 and 200-250 μm) potassium-rich feldspar (F) and quartz (Q) were separated using sodium polytungstate at densities of 2.58 g cm-3 and 2.7 g cm-3.
-The outer rind of the quartz grains was etched in 40 % HF for 1 h followed by a 32 % HCl treatment for another hour to eliminate any fluoride precipitates.
+To determine $D{\rm e}$ values, samples were wet-sieved and treated with HCl and H2O2 to remove carbonates and organic matter, respectively.
+Of five samples (RIN1 to RIN4 and RIN13), coarse-grained (150-200 and 200-250 μm) potassium-rich feldspar (F) and quartz (Q) were separated using sodium polytungstate at densities of 2.58 and $2.7 \,\mathrm{g \, cm^{-3}}$.
+The outer rind of the quartz grains was etched in 40 % hydrofluoric acid (HF) for 1 h, followed by a 32 % HCl treatment for another hour to eliminate any fluoride precipitates.
 For the remaining three samples (RIN5, 6, 8) and RIN13, the fine-grained fraction (4-11 μm) was separated using settling under Stokes' Law.
-One half of the sample remained pristine as polymineral fraction (PM) while the other half was - 115 treated with hexafluorosilicic acid for seven days in order to obtain purified quartz (fQ).
-The fine-grained fractions were suspended in acetone and settled onto cups of 9.8 mm in diameter (>10 grains).
-For the coarse-grained fractions, sample material was mounted onto cups using silicon oil stamps with diameters of 1 mm for feldspar and 4 mm for quartz (ca. 13 and 200 grains, respectively).
+One half of the sample remained pristine as polymineral fraction (PM), while the other half was treated with hexafluorosilicic acid for 7 d in order to obtain purified quartz (fQ).
+The fine-grained fractions were suspended in acetone and settled onto cups of 9.8 mm in diameter ($> 10^6$ grains).
+For